 Treatment for this condition depends on the cause but may include a topical solution of minoxidil (Rogaine).

 Alopecia areata is an autoimmune condition that causes hair to fall out suddenly.
 The immune system attacks hair follicles, along with other healthy parts of the body.

 Hair from the scalp, as well as eyebrows and eyelashes, may fall out in small chunks.

-If a person has this condition, they should see a doctor.
-A doctor may prescribe medication to help the hair grow back.
+If a person has this condition, they should contact a doctor.
+A doctor may recommend corticosteroid injections to the scalp or prescribe other medication to help the hair grow back.